Collection and Processing

 Our Plastic Recovery Plan

 We love our community and we need your help!
 Do you want to recycle some plastic that would otherwise be land-filled?
-Then feel free to drop off your plastics at our weekly meetings on Wednesdays at 5:00 pm in Baker Systems Engineering Building Room 394 .
+Then feel free to drop off your plastics at our weekly meetings on Mondays at 6:00 pm in Enarson Room 245 or at our weekly labs on Fridays from 1-3:30 in Baker Systems Basement 090 .

 Introduction to Processing